panosni/nicolaides-web/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Director of Research (EU Tax Observatory) and PhD Researcher (Hertie School, Berlin)
+role: Director of Research, EU Tax Observatory

 # Organizations/Affiliations to show in About widget
 organizations: